lurchmath/lde/docs/api-lde.md

     * `ID` is interpreted with the same conventions as the `parentID` is for the `insert` function
-    * `newStructure` is a serialized structure, as `structureToInsert` is for the `insert` function
+    * `newStructure` is a serialized structure, as `structureToInsert` is for the `insert` function (and again, if it does not deserialize to an `InputStructure` instance, this function does nothing)
     * After this operation, `untrackIDs()` will be called in the replaced structure and `trackIDs()` in the replacement; for more information on those functions, see
       [their entries in the API docs](api-lde.md#unique-ids).
- * `setAttribute(ID,key,value)` modifies a single attribute of a structure within the global document hierarchy, as follows:
+ * `setAttribute(ID,key,value)` modifies a single attribute of a structure within the Input Tree, as follows:
     * `ID` is interpreted with the same conventions as the `parentID` is for the `insert` function
     * `key` is the key of the attribute to create or overwrite.
 If this